md5dalton/easybank/README.md

 ```
 ### Continued development

-- [Sass](https://sass-lang.com/) - I was confortable with [Less](https://lesscss.org/) but I've fallen in love with Sass and it has only been a few days since I started with it
+- [Sass](https://sass-lang.com/) - I was comfortable with [Less](https://lesscss.org/) but I've fallen in love with Sass and it has only been a few days since I started.

 ## Author